kkbruce/AspNetCore-Practice/src/3.1/README.en-US.md

 ### IHttpClientFactory/HttpClientConsoleSample

-How to use `IHttpClientFactory` in Console application.
+Practice "How to use `IHttpClientFactory` in Console application"

 ### Issue/RouteAsyncSuffix